 Pay them early!

-The holidays are also one of the hardest times to send money to the Philippines.
+The holidays are also one of the most challenging times to send money to the Philippines.
 Overseas workers send more during this time.
-The back to back banking holidays add more bottlenecks to the process.
+The back-to-back banking holidays add more bottlenecks to the process.
 So avoid the rush.
 Send salaries and bonuses as early as possible.

 Address these issues early on to avoid any headaches in the future.
-Remember that many Filipinos feel uncomfortable when talking about these things so you have to make the first move.
-Get this out of the way so your VA can start working and you can start growing your business.
+Remember that many Filipinos feel uncomfortable talking about these things, so you must make the first move.
+Get this out of the way so your VA can start working, and you can start growing your business.

 About Julia Jasmine M. Sta Romana